prerakiscool12/prerakchavda.github.io/index.md

 ## Objective:

 This project focuses on setting up a Security Information and Event Management (SIEM) system using Azure Sentinel to collect, monitor, and analyze security logs from a virtual machine (VM).
 The setup is designed to simulate a real-world SOC (Security Operations Center) environment, where logs are generated from a running VM and forwarded to Azure Sentinel for real-time security monitoring and alerting.
+This is not meant to be a guide, just a walkthrough of what I did for this project.

 ## Project Components: